-Planning for the potential of one’s own incapacity is something that can be uncomfortable to consider, but the importance of doing so cannot be overstated.
+Planning for the potential of one’s incapacity can be uncomfortable to consider, but the importance of doing so cannot be overstated.
 Incapacity can happen to anyone and can occur suddenly and without warning.
-Taking the time to make arrangements for this possibility in advance will save your loved ones undue stress, cost and time in the event of your incapacity, and will see that the decisions surrounding your health care and finances are made by someone you trust and have chosen.
+Taking the time to make arrangements for this possibility in advance will save your loved ones undue stress, cost, and time in the event of your incapacity.
+It will see that the decisions surrounding your health care and finances are made by someone you trust and have chosen.

 Our lawyers have considerable experience when it comes to creating personalized Powers of Attorney and Living Wills.
-Our Managing Partner, Jasmine Sweatman, is a recognized leader and expert in this field, having authored a text on Powers of Attorney that is widely used by lawyers as a reference guide.
-We will work with you to determine your goals with respect to your individual plan, and provide advice on how best to ensure that those goals are met.
+Our Managing Partner, Jasmine Sweatman, is a recognized leader and expert in this field, having authored a text on Powers of Attorney widely used by lawyers as a reference guide.
+We will work with you to determine your goals concerning your plan and advise on how best to ensure that those goals are met.
 We then draft custom documentation that reflects your plan and wishes.

 Powers of Attorney for Incapacity Planning in Halton Region